 - Hang curtains high and wide to make ceilings appear taller—budget-friendly linen-look curtains can mimic designer drapes.

+When choosing your bedding, start by comparing organic and regular cotton sheets to see which option works best for you.
 These small adjustments instantly elevate the sophistication of any bedroom or living space.

 - DIY & Repurpose for Budget-Friendly Elegance